How to get more clients for your private practice

 COVID-19 has created new challenges.
 You have had to transition your practice to TeleMental Health nearly overnight.
 You have implemented new billing workflows to support telehealth.
 You have managed to resume a new baseline of operations albeit at a lower revenue than prior to the stay-at-home orders that have been enacted in most states.
-Now you are confronted with the new challenge of lower client flow.
+Now your behavioral health practice is confronted with the new challenge of lower client volume.

 There are many opportunities to lose a new patient between the time when they are referred to your practice to the moment when they show up for their appointment.
 The new patient screening process, intake process, and appointment scheduling are all steps where leakage can occur.
 However, while every step in the process has been compromised some by the COVID-19 pandemic, it is the first step, the generation of referrals, that has been disrupted the most for our customers.

 The reduction in referral generation has been swift and dramatic which has resulted in a reduction of mental health intakes of over 50%.
 Referral sources can include primary care providers, other physical health providers, mental health providers, insurance company directories, former patients, and self-referrals.
 Health care consumption, even for primary care services, has dropped dramatically since the stay-at-home orders were first enacted.
 This reduction in visits with physical health providers is clearly driving lower referrals.